firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 **This is bold** and this is *italic*.
 You can create an *absolute* link [like this one](https://twitter.com/askpascalandy).
 You can create a *relative* link to pages and posts within your [own website](../style-guide/).

-Sometimes you want to have your visitor to open a **link into a new tab**.
+Sometimes you want to have your visitor open a **link into a new tab**.
 This is where you can <a href="https://twitter.com/askpascalandy" target="_blank">find me on Twitter</a>

 Everyone loves straight to the point **bullet points**:

-- The first rule is: be honest
+- The first rule is: Be honest
-- The second rule is: see rule number one
+- The second rule is: See rule number one
 - Rule number #3 should be here too